TERMS AND CONDITIONS

 5.11.
 It is the customer’s sole responsibility to supply updates of documents required for the holding of an account; outdated documents may result in the application of the measures referred to in points 5.7. and 5.10.

 5.12.
-Prohibited Transactions – Breder Suasso Ltd intends to be and to stay a 100% compliant, serious, trustworthy and reputable Financial Services Provider.
+Prohibited Transactions – Breder Suasso Ltd intends to be and to stay a 100% compliant, serious, trustworthy and reputable company.
 For this purpose our policy is to avoid any suspicious – or just risky – customers and to deal only with persons without any doubtful activities and absolutely no case involved in any suspicious transactions.

 Are therefore prohibited: incoming or outgoing payments related to the activities mentioned hereafter or as consideration for the sale or supply of the following: